 If an Environmental Project involves multiple properties subject to different Agreements, the overhead rates and tranches are applied on a contract-by-contract basis, not based on the total Environmental Project costs.
 For example, if an Environmental Project involves two properties under separate Agreements and they benefit equally, allocate the project cost to each property, and then apply the rates and tranches under each property’s respective agreement to calculate overhead.

+Consider whether the nature of the project naturally entails multiple properties – i.e., whether the amount allocated to a property is part of a single integrated project.
+For example, a water, seismicity, or sage grouse study naturally covers a large area that will benefit multiple properties.
+The overall project cost determines if the threshold has been met.
+If activities are specific to individual properties but bundled in one AFE for ease of managing the project, the cost specific to the property determines whether the threshold has been met.
+For example, if there is a new regulation that requires the operator to replace compressor gaskets for 300 compressors, the cost to each property is a separate project and should be used in determining if the threshold has been met.

 When calculating Environmental Project overhead, do not include costs that qualify for another type of overhead.
 Refer to the definition of Environmental Project for more information.